EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Methods

 \subsection{Problem Formulation}

-We focus on a fully observable household task environment $\mathcal{E}$.
+To maintain the tractability of global long-horizon planning, we initially abstract the complex household environment $\mathcal{E}$ into a symbolic state space.
+Crucially, to bridge this global assumption with the inherent partial observability of real-world physical execution, our framework delegates the handling of local sensory uncertainty (e.g., visual occlusions) to the reactive Behavior Tree layer.
 Within this environment, a team of heterogeneous robots $\mathcal{R} =\{ {R_{1}, R_{2}, \ldots, R_{N}}\}$ must collaboratively accomplish a daily task (\eg, tidying items or preparing a meal) specified by a high-level natural language instruction $I$.
 Such instructions are typically abstract and lack explicit specification of concrete action sequences, thus requiring deep semantic understanding, long-horizon task decomposition, sub-task allocation, and temporal logic reasoning.
 The core objective is to construct a parsing pipeline that translates the natural language instruction $I$ into a structured plan $\mathcal{P}$, which serves as an intermediate representation and is ultimately compiled into an executable behavior tree $\mathcal{T}$.
 We formalize this as a synchronously collaborative, heterogeneous multi-robot task planning problem.